-Aztec candidates discuss downtown, economy
+Aztec commission candidates discuss revitalizing downtown, improving economy

 AZTEC — City commission candidates voiced various ideas about revitalizing the downtown and improving the economy during a candidate forum Thursday evening at City Hall.